24-cell: Reflections

 The 24-cell can be constructed by the reflections of its characteristic 5-cell in its own facets (its tetrahedral mirror walls).
-(Note: The reflecting surface of a (3-dimensional) polyhedron consists of 2-dimensional faces; the reflecting surface of a (4-dimensional) polychoron consists of 3-dimensional cells.)
 Reflections and rotations are related: a reflection in an even number of intersecting mirrors is a rotation.
 Consequently, regular polytopes can be generated by reflections or by rotations.
 For example, any 720° isoclinic rotation of the 24-cell in a hexagonal invariant plane takes each of the 24 vertices to and through 5 other vertices and back to itself, on a skew hexagram_{2} geodesic isocline that winds twice around the 3-sphere on every second vertex of the hexagram.
 Any set of four orthogonal pairs of antipodal vertices (the 8 vertices of one of the three inscribed 16-cells) performing half such an orbit visits 3 * 8 = 24 distinct vertices and generates the 24-cell sequentially in 3 steps of a single 360° isoclinic rotation, just as any single characteristic 5-cell reflecting itself in its own mirror walls generates the 24 vertices simultaneously by reflection.

-Tracing the orbit of one such 16-cell vertex during the 360° isoclinic rotation reveals more about the relationship between reflections and rotations as generative operations.
-(Note: Let Q denote a rotation, R a reflection, T a translation, and let Q^{q} R^{r} T denote a product of several such transformations, all commutative with one another.
-Then RT is a glide-reflection (in two or three dimensions), QR is a rotary-reflection, QT is a screw-displacement, and Q^{2} is a double rotation (in four dimensions).